 - o Apache does not pay for development

+- o Voluntary contributions only!

 - Many (not all!) developers are paid by a third-party to work on the project

-- o Participate in Google Summer of Code

 - o Foundation bears indirect support costs

 - o Infrastructure, publicity, etc.

 Motivations & Business Models

 - o Each contributor has own motivations

 - o Seeking help from others on a big project

 - o Commercial support: who to call at 2am?

 - Common/shared platform: value add on top of Apache products

 - o ...or it's fun/interesting/challenging!